dsc-dtu/Android-Study-Jam-2021/README.md

 # Android-Study-Jam-2021

 Hi Learners,
-In this repository you will find the codes from the session of Android Study Jam 2021
+In this repository you will find the codes from the sessions of Android Study Jam 2021